According to the 1915 directory “All of Moscow,” this address was once home to a pharmacy owned by two Germans – L. Fischer and V. Mai.

 These are Baroque-style halls, suggesting the study of an Enlightenment nobleman.
 Part of the hall is occupied by the Mezzanine, which overhangs the main hall.
 There are several wall cabinets, and great bookcases rise to the ceiling.

 The antiquities in the hall are mostly optical instruments – two antique telescopes (German and English), theodolites, microscopes, an astrolabe, and a spyglass.
 In the corners there are old, English chiming wall-clocks.
 The centre of the hall is occupied by an old, floor-standing globe.
-On the bookshelves is a collection of vintage carriage-clocks.
+On the bookshelves there is a collection of vintage carriage-clocks.
 A duo performs live music every evening except Sundays and Mondays.

 You can admire the green trees of Tverskoy Boulevard from here, along with the gold onion-domes of the Church of the Nativity of the Virgin in Putinki, in the Old Embassy Courtyard (from the mid-C18th), as well as the Pushkin Statue on Pushkin Square that was put up by public donation.